thethinkman/PolicyKitManager/README.md

 Will be able to list previously added policies, and remove them upon request.
 For security reasons, this program will not edit policies added manually or by other means.
+Perhaps I should also write a man page for this tool.